cjaq312/CrawlerMicroService/README.md

-# CrawlerMicroService - Ongoing Project More Services and Functionalities To Be Implemented
+# CrawlerMicroService
 Distributed Realtime Microservice Architecture to Analyze Crawl Data

+(Ongoing Project More Services and Functionalities To Be Implemented)

-NOTES: This architecture is Single broker – Multiple topics – One partition/topic; can be extended to multiple brokers and consumer groups by adding in few configurations.
+NOTE: This architecture is Single broker – Multiple topics – One partition/topic; can be extended to multiple brokers and consumer groups by adding in few configurations.

 Services: